economikit-alliance/website/content/_index.md

 type: docs
 ---

-An alliance of feminist strategists, ethicists and cultural anthropologists driving responsible stewardship of the Holochain ecosystem and its intersection with other "next economy" projects.
+An alliance of intersectional feminist strategists, ethicists and cultural anthropologists driving responsible stewardship of the Holochain ecosystem and its intersection with other "next economy" projects.

 **This is a work in progress**, presented here in its nascent form to uphold an ethic of transparency.
 The dialogue driving the creation of this handbook starts within our [Loomio group](https://www.loomio.org/economikit/) and is publicly browsable if you would like engage with us further.